 The 16-bit clear code register allows the user to set the clear value of each channel as shown in Table 15.
 It is possible, via software, to enable or disable on a per channel basis which channels are cleared when the CLEAR pin is activated.
 The default clear code is 0x0000.
-See the Asynchronous Clear section in the Device Features section for more information.
+See the Asynchronous Clear section for more information.